afatirium/ML2-FinalProject/README.md

 # ML2-FinalProject

-This project is related to predict the volatility Of SP500 using ML models.
+This project is related to predict the volatility of SP500 using ML models.